HomeSope Creek: The Name, and the Myth Built Around It

 What the Records Show

-Georgia historian Jeff Bishop, former president of the Trail of Tears Association, Georgia Chapter researched the tale of Old Sope in depth and found a different story.
+Georgia historian W. Jeff Bishop, former president of the Trail of Tears Association, Georgia Chapter researched the tale of Old Sope in depth and found a different story.
 In claims recorded in 1838, Soap and Quaity described property, crops, buildings, livestock, orchards, and repeated thefts by white men.
 Soap’s improvement at Standing Peach Tree included a dwelling house, a corn crib, fenced fields, and fruit trees.
 This was not some hazy folk figure drifting through the woods.
 This was a man with a home, land under cultivation, and a family trying to live.

 Quaity Soap’s claim states that white men stole a bay mare from her around 1824 and later took hogs and cattle.
 Soap testified that when he pursued the men who drove off the animals, they beat him and sent him back.
 In another claim, Soap and another Cherokee named Crow accused a white man named William Heard of stealing horses.
 Quaity, in a separate filing, named Pleasant Jones, Thomas Copeland, and George Hincle or Hinckley in the theft and killing of her cattle.
 These are not the details of a harmless local fable.
 These are claims of robbery, violence, and open abuse.